From Lab to Patient – the rethinking of global medical supply chains

 The personalisation of therapies and development of new products has in turn presented the industry with new clinical, commercial and operational challenges.
 Gene therapy, biologics and bioengineered medical products are not only more susceptible to impurities than more traditional forms of therapy, they can also be difficult to distribute with some products requiring final stage time critical alterations at the plant.

 In order to keep up with the unprecedented changes across the life sciences industry, companies clearly need innovative supply chain leaders.
-Adam Gates, Head of Life Sciences at eg.1 explains “companies that recognise the importance of having agile, efficient and cost-effective supply chains and embrace these challenges will undoubtedly become leaders in the life sciences industry”.
-For this reason, companies are seeking top transformational talent; creative, inventive and forward-thinking individuals who have the ability to change the way the life sciences industry perceives and understands the manufacturing and distribution process.
+Companies are seeking top transformational talent; creative, inventive and forward-thinking individuals who have the ability to change the way the life sciences industry perceives and understands the manufacturing and distribution process.
 Revolutionising, leading and inspiring a shift in industry thinking.

 eg.1 sees the search for game changing individuals now extending to parallel sectors, primarily FMCG and automotive where arguably supply chain efficiencies are more evolved.
 Capabilities can be easily transferred to encourage new and innovative thinking.
 It is these game changers who are at a premium and are revolutionising, leading and inspiring a shift in industry thinking.